conan-io/docs/reference/commands/config.rst

     $ conan config install http://url/to/some/config.zip

+Conan config command stores the specified URL in the conan.conf ``general.config_install`` variable.

 - Refresh the configuration again:

 .. code-block:: bash

     $ conan config install

+It's not needed to specify the url again, it is already stored.

 - Install the configuration from a local path: